johnny-wang16/rs-udpstreaming/README.md

 you through the installation concepts.

 #### Set up instructions for the client computer (the one that's going to recieve streams through UDP connection):
-You will still need python, gstreamer and OpenCV for the client.
+You will still need python, Gstreamer and OpenCV for the client.
 You don't need the realsense SDK though.

 Congratulations!
 That's it for the installation process.

 #### Running the code: